toshimaru/blog.toshima.ru/_posts/2020-01-02-rails-migration-bulk-true.md

 == 20200101164105 AddColumnsToUser: migrated (0.3771s) ========================
 ```

 As you can see, `add_column`, which may be a dangerous operation, is invoked three times.
+That's not good.

-## Migration with bulk option
+## Migration with `bulk` option

-Let't create a migration with `bulk` option.
+Let's create a migration with `bulk` option.

 Modify the migration file like below: